hmeng/the-gen-z-catechism/chapters/post-36.md

 ---
-layout: default
+layout: chapter
-title: "Post 36"
+title: "Post #36: How do we receive salvation?"
 ---
 # Post #36: How do we receive salvation?